8427003/cocoVim/vimfiles/bundle/vim-easymotion/README.md

 ### Two key highlighting

-When EasyMotion runs out of single characters to highlight movement targets, it now shows you immediately the keys you have to press.
+When EasyMotion runs out of single characters to highlight movement targets, it immediately shows you the keys you have to press.

 In previous versions you could not see the next character you would need to press until you entered the first one.
 This made movement over long distances